diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 ### Evolution

 - Position: SRE (Site Reliability Engineering).
-- Lisbon/Portugal
+- Lisbon, Lisbon/Portugal 🇵🇹
 - 04/2022 - current
 - Follow-up: Gaming
 - Role:
-  - As an SRE, my challenge is to create automations that help the developer to have a better observability of the application, guaranteed by automated processes that facilitate the deployment of new applications, generating greater competitiveness for the business.
+  - As an SRE, my challenge is to create automations that help the developers to have a better observability of the application, guaranteed by automated processes that facilitate the deployment of new applications, generating greater competitiveness for the business.
 - Technologies:
   - [ArgoCD, Crossplane, GCP, GKE, GitHub, GitHub Actions, Helm, Istio, Kubernetes, Loki, OpenShift, SealedSecrets]

 ### Dafiti Group (GFG Group)

 - Position: SRE (Site Reliability Engineering).
-- São Paulo Brazil
+- São Paulo, SP - Brazil 🇧🇷
 - 09/2020 - 04/2022
 - Follow-up: e-commerce
 - Role: